harryrampr/OPP_State_Pattern-Gumballs_Machine_Example/README.md

 Consider a document editing application used in a real-life scenario.
 When you start creating a new document, it begins in a "Draft" state, allowing you to make changes and updates.
 Once you're satisfied with the document, you can submit it for review, transitioning it to the "Review" state.
 During the review process, others can provide feedback and suggestions, while you are restricted from making direct edits.
-After the document receives approval, it enters the " Published" state, becoming view-only and ready to be shared with others.
+After the document receives approval, it enters the "Published" state, becoming view-only and ready to be shared with others.
 The State pattern enables the application to seamlessly manage the document's different states, ensuring a smooth workflow and appropriate access restrictions at each stage.